Forward-modelling Milky Way Cepheids: selection effects and physical priors in the Gaia-HST calibration: Geometric and Cepheid data

 The \ac{C22} parent population comprises known \ac{MW} Cepheids drawn from historical variability catalogues such as the General Catalogue of Variable Stars~\citep{Samus_2017}, OGLE~\citep{Udalski_1992}, and~\citet{Tammann_2003}, which impose an implicit completeness limit of $V \lesssim 15~\magn$.
 From this parent sample, three explicit cuts were applied for \ac{HST} observation by SH0ES: a period cut $P > 8~{\rm days}$, an extinction cut $\AH < 0.4~\magn$, and a saturation cut $V > 6~\magn$ to avoid \textit{Gaia} detector saturation. \Cref{tab:data_summary} summarises the four datasets.
 The period cut is distance-independent, whereas the extinction and brightness cuts are distance-dependent.
 Of the ${\sim}\,70$ Cepheids in~\citet{Tammann_2003} satisfying these criteria, \ac{HST} snapshot scheduling randomly selected $50$ for observation.
 We assume this scheduling to be equivalent to random subsampling, which therefore requires no additional modelling.
 The $V > 6~\magn$ cut excludes only the nearest Cepheids; only a single object (T~Mon, $V \approx 6.07~\magn$) lies near this boundary.
 The extinction cut $\AH < 0.4~\magn$ preferentially removes distant Cepheids along dusty sightlines.
 To evaluate this extinction cut at arbitrary positions in the \ac{MW}, we use a combination of the \texttt{Bayestar19} three-dimensional dust map~\citep{Green_2019}, which covers declinations $\delta > -30^\circ$, and the~\citet{Marshall_2006} map for the inner \ac{MW} where \texttt{Bayestar19} lacks coverage.\footnote{Dust maps are queried using the \texttt{dustmaps} Python package~\citep{Green_2018_dustmaps}.} \texttt{Bayestar19} reddening is converted to $\AH$ using $R_H = 0.469$~\citep{Green_2019}, while~\citet{Marshall_2006} $A_{K_s}$ values are converted via $\AH = 1.55\, A_{K_s}$.
 The formal implementation of this cut within the selection function is described in~\cref{sec:selection_model}.

 \ac{C27} targets nearby, high-parallax Cepheids to complement the more distant \ac{C22} sample, selecting those with photometric parallax $\varpi_{\rm phot} > 0.8~\mas$ and $\AH < 0.6~\magn$.
-The photometric parallax is given by
+The photometric parallax used for this pre-\ac{HST} target selection was computed from pre-existing photometry, periods, and metallicities,

-where $\tilde{M}^W_{H,1}$, $\tilde{b}_W$, and $\tilde{Z}_W$ are the period--luminosity zero-point, slope, and metallicity coefficient from~\citet{Riess_2016}.
+where $\mWH$ here denotes the pre-\ac{HST} estimate from existing photometry and $\tilde{M}^W_{H,1}$, $\tilde{b}_W$, and $\tilde{Z}_W$ are the period--luminosity zero-point, slope, and metallicity coefficient from~\citet{Riess_2016}.
 This cut was applied to the predicted photometric parallax rather than the \textit{Gaia} trigonometric parallax because the \ac{C27} proposal was written before \textit{Gaia} DR3; the DR2 parallax uncertainties were roughly twice as large, making the photometric estimate more precise.
 However, we shall later treat this selection as a smooth lower limit on $\piobs$.